 Students in the Colleges of Law and Veterinary Medicine may elect the credit-no credit option only in undergraduate courses not required as part of the professional curriculum.

 A student in either the College of Law or the College of Veterinary Medicine must choose between the graded option and the credit-no credit grade option prior to the midpoint of the course (the end of the eighth week in a sixteen-week term).
 The credit-no credit option form must be properly approved and deposited in the college office.

 Graduate students may elect the credit-no credit option through the last day allowed for dropping a course without academic penalty.
 Students may elect to return to the regular grade basis by filing an amended request by the deadline date for dropping a course without academic penalty as indicated in the Graduate College calendar.
-The credit-no credit option form must be properly approved and deposited with the Graduate College, 204 Coble Hall, 801 S. Wright Street, Champaign, IL 61820.
+The credit-no credit option form must be properly approved and submitted to the Graduate College.

-The student’s adviser must approve the election of this option in accordance with the policy established by the major department.
+The student’s department must approve the election of this option in accordance with the policy established by the major department.

 Over the entire course of a degree program, a student must earn at least two credit hours of standard graded (A+ to D-) course work for each hour of earned credit-no credit course work.